jsatria/arff-to-csv/README.md

 # arff-to-csv
-A simple ARFF to CSV utility tool
+A simple Arff to CSV tool